Atom Learning logo

 You can use the results to decide which schools to include on your secondary school common application form.
 Before listing a school on your form, check its admissions policy and make sure your child is eligible.

-The application form must be submitted to your home local council by 5pm on Tuesday 31st October 2024.
+The application form must be submitted to your home local council by 31st October 2025.

-In early March 2025, will find out which school your child has been allocated a place at.
+On 2nd March 2026, will find out which school your child has been allocated a place at.
 They will be allocated a place at your highest-preferred school for which they meet the entry criteria and which has places available.

 If your child was not allocated a place at your first-choice school, you have the right to appeal the decision.
 You should contact your child’s headteacher to discuss whether a request for a review can or should be made.